-The volume is the number of shares of a company's stock that trades on a day, week or some other period without adjusting for stock splits.
+The stock volume is the number of shares of a company's stock that trades on a day, week, or some other period without adjusting for stock splits.
 The trading volume depends on the number of orders from individual and institutional investors.
 When the trading volume of a company's shares falls to zero, it means that the stock exchange is no longer accepting or processing buy or sell orders.
-This stoppage could be for a few hours, or it could be permanent.
+This stoppage could be for a few hours, or it could be a permanent situation.

 Restructuring operations could also result in a company's stock volume going to zero.
 For example, a company could decide to put itself up for sale.
 If it gets a successful buyout offer and the shareholders agree to tender their shares, the company delists from the stock exchange and the share volume goes to zero.
 When two companies merge to create a new company, the shares in the legacy companies stop trading.

-Investors can do little when a company's shares stop trading except to try to analyze the reasons.
-If the news is negative, such as an impending bankruptcy or the loss of a major customer, the share price may drop sharply once the exchange lifts its trading halt.
-If the long-term business fundamentals are sound, investors may hold on and hope for the stock to reflect the underlying fundamentals over the long term.
-For mergers and buyouts, the investors get new shares, which could offer better long-term returns than the old shares.
+Investors can do little when a company's shares stop trading except to try to analyze the reasons why the stock volume has dropped to zero.
+They can find the information they need by visiting websites for stock market news.
+If they discover the news is negative, such as an impending bankruptcy or the loss of a major customer, the share price may drop sharply once the exchange lifts its trading halt.

 However, if the long-term business fundamentals are sound, investors may decide to hold on to their stock and wait for the situation to improve.
 It is possible that the stock will gain momentum as it reflects the company's underlying fundamental values over the long term.
 For mergers and buyouts, the investors get new shares, which could offer better long-term returns than the old ones.